 In the July immediately preceding their September start at the school, new Year 7 students are invited with their parents to an evening where they meet their Form Tutors and the students with whom they will be in a form; and they also spend a day in school with their new form experiencing life at Beaumont and getting a taste of the community of which they will shortly be a part.

 Student mentors from further up the school link with each Year 7 form and help further the process of integration and cross-year cohesion.
-Our well-established system of Pastoral Care has at its heart the aim of developing co-operating and contributing members of school and society, prepared to take and accept responsibility. “go2” peer mentors from Year 8 also help to support students and soon after starting at Beaumont, Year 7 students are invited to join the go2 mentoring programme.
+Our well-established system of Pastoral Care has at its heart the aim of developing co-operating and contributing members of school and society, prepared to take and accept responsibility.
+Student Leaders from further up the school also help to support new students as they enter Beaumont; Year 7 students are themselves later invited to join the Student Leadership programme.

 Students are very respectful towards each other and their teachers.
 Relationships are strong – OFSTED 2014